noodlesoup97/F1Pointmanager/README.md

  Drivers and Constructors table shows the difference to the current leader.

-# Usage
- Run the executable F1Pointsmanager.exe from the ./debug folder

  # Additionals
  Written in C++ with Microsoft Visual Studio 2019.